 pH meter is used to measure the acidity and alkalinity of a solution by measuring Hydrogen ion concentration in a solution. pH Meter Calibration is required at regular intervals or as per the defined frequency to maintain its accuracy.
-Here, we will discuss the pH meter principle, Range of pH, Calibration, Key components or parts of the pH instrument, Working, precautions, Advantages, and Disadvantages.
+Here, we will discuss the pH meter principle, ph meter electrode, Range of pH, Calibration, Key components or parts of the pH instrument, Working, precautions, Advantages, and Disadvantages.

 pH Meter Principle